Obsessive-Compulsive Disorder (OCD)

 Symptoms may appear and disappear, ease over time, or worsen.
 Those with OCD may try to help themselves by avoiding certain situations that trigger their obsessions, or they may turn to alcohol or drugs to cope.

-Because of the use of substances such as alcohol and drugs to suppress thoughts and feelings, people with OCD are more likely to develop substance use disorders.
+Due to the use of substances such as alcohol and drugs to suppress thoughts and feelings, people with OCD are more likely to develop substance use disorders.
 Although alcohol and drug use may initially mask symptoms of OCD, in the long term, using substances can exacerbate symptoms, interfere with treatment, and disrupt supportive relationships.

 Origins has been treating people with co-occurring disorders for more than 35 years.
 With the right help, people can and do recover.